 If you are moving you must let the farmers know BEFORE YOU PURCHASE your CSA membership because we may not be able to deliver to your new location.
 If you let us know after you have made the purchase we reserve the right to cancel your basket (without a refund) if the delivery address is too far out of our way.
 Please understand that it is just the two of us farming and delivering.
 Some delivery locations just aren't feasible as a small, two person business.

 How is my CSA basket packaged?

 We do our absolute best to try to minimize the packaging we use on our farm (see Our Practices section).
-We ask that CSA members please respect that we do not want to use plastic packaging and that we ask our members to bring their own bags and/or packaging to the CSA basket pick-up.
-We will not have bags available for you if you forget.
-Make it a habit.
+We ask that CSA members please respect that we do not want to use plastic packaging.
+Our bulk greens are delivered in a compostable paper bag.
+We recommend placing this bag in an airtight container in the fridge.
+Do not store as is.
+Check out our website for storage tips.
 Let’s reduce waste together!
-If you have relied on plastic bags in life so far, we can help.
-Before the CSA starts, ask us how you can package you produce and reduce waste.
-We’d be happy to give advice, but first visit Our Produce page and you’ll find a vast array of produce packaging and storage fun!
+Visit Our Produce page and you’ll find a vast array of produce packaging and storage fun!

 Is Catena Farm certified organic?

 Catena Farm is not certified organic however we grow all our produce above the standards set out by the National Organic Program (NOP) certification body.

 The land which we farm has been farmed using conventional methods in the past.
 It will take a few years of 'transition time' before we are able to apply for organic certification.
 Despite this, we want our customers to know that we grow food for you, your family, and ourselves in the most socially responsible and environmentally conscious ways possible.
 We wholeheartedly reject using any kind of synthetic spray, herbicide, or fertilizer, and our farming practices go over and above the organic standards set out by the organic certification body.